Clover Labs

 Reflection

-Huge shoutout to Anton Reza, Matt Espinoza, and Eshan Betrabet for taking a risk and bringing me onto the team.
+Huge shoutout to Anton Reza, Matt Espinoza, and Eshan Betrabet for taking a chance and bringing me on.